Quirky Cooking

 3. Ordering pantry items online can be slow right now – here’s a quicker way!
 I’ve seen notices on websites saying online ordering can take up to 2 weeks just for the order to be processed!
 So I contacted Source Bulk Foods and they said we can order directly through their local stores.
 I did, and my order was sent within two days!
 (I asked about stock levels and they said they have plenty in their main warehouse, so there’s no problem with filling orders.
 Yay!!)
 To order this way, go to the Source Bulk Foods website, write down what you want (including the SKU code number for each item), then send your local store an email with your order (amount in kgs, name of item, & code no).
 They will call you to take payment over the phone and to give you the box weight/dimensions, then you can book a courier to pick it up and deliver to your door.
 You can probably do the same with any local whole food store, so give them a call and check into it.
 This is what I have found to be the easiest and quickest option for online ordering.

 4. Order from my Quirky Cooking Online Store.
 The Quirky store does have quite a few staples and we will be adding more as we can.
-These include coconut oil, gelatine, camu camu powder (natural Vit C supplement), nut & hemp seed milk bases (1 jar makes 10 litres of milk), bone broth concentrates (1 jar makes 26 cups broth), bone broth sauces and mayo, Aussie salt & pepper, healthy chocolate hazelnut spread and cocoa dust (healthy version of Milo), natural healing balms (including a chest balm which is a natural replacement for Vicks)… plus cookbooks, iron skillets, and more.
+These include coconut oil, gelatine, camu camu powder (natural Vit C supplement), nut & hemp seed milk bases (1 jar makes 10 litres of milk), bone broth concentrates (1 jar makes 26 cups broth), bone broth sauces and mayo, Aussie salt & pepper, healthy chocolate hazelnut spread, natural healing balms (including a chest balm which is a natural replacement for Vicks)… plus cookbooks and lots more.
 Worth a look!!
 Check out the entire store here.

 Quirky Cooking Online Store